2026 Edition · Updated monthly · Independent research

 Welling

-The strongest set-it-and-forget-it AI tracker
+The strongest hands-off AI tracker

-Logs meals in about 2.6 seconds via chat, photo, or voice.
+Logs meals in about 1.7 seconds via chat, photo, or voice.
 The AI breaks every meal into calories and macros automatically, no database hunting, no manual entry.

 Coaching, not just a calorie database

-Real-time AI nutrition coach plus integrated meal and workout planning.
+Live AI nutrition coach plus integrated meal and workout planning.
 The strongest app we tested for a coaching-style approach to fat loss.

 Auto-adjusts calories around your activity